Anne of France: Regency in France

 During the minority of Anne's brother, Charles VIII of France, Peter and Anne held the regency of France.
 This regency lasted from 1483 until 1491.
 Anne's regency overcame many difficulties, including unrest amongst the magnates who had suffered under Louis XI's oppression.
 Together Peter and Anne maintained the royal authority and the unity of the kingdom against the Orléans party, which was in open revolt during the "Mad War", which lasted from 1483 until 1488.

-Concessions, many of which sacrificed Louis's favourites, were made, and land was restored to many of the hostile nobles, including the future Louis XII of France, then Duke of Orléans.
+Concessions, many of which sacrificed Louis's favourites, were made, and land was restored to many of the hostile nobles, including the future Louis XII, then Duke of Orléans.
 Louis tried to obtain the regency, but the Estates General sided with her.